MoneesMohammed/Customer-And-Invoice-Management-System/README.md

 # Customer & Invoice Management System
-C# WinForms, SQL Server, ADO.NET Developed a complete CRUD system with customer management, invoicing, Products and payments .
+A complete Customer & Invoice Management System built using C# WinForms, SQL Server, and ADO.NET.
+The system implements full CRUD operations for customers, products, invoices, and payments.

 This project is a customer and invoice management system (Professional Transactional System).